 Audio files are saved in the OGG container file format.
 Since the Safari web browser does not support this format, audio files created using the "Record Audio" button cannot be played when using Safari.
 When using the Firefox and Google Chrome web browsers, however, files in the OGG container file format can be played on the maxOS and iOS Apple operating systems without any problems.

 This functionality allows users to add, delete or overwrite files in the present text area.
 This makes it more convenient, for example, to quickly re-use images in a label or page.
-The first time a file is added, it is added from the usual repositories, for example Upload a file.
-Afterwards, the uploaded files become available for reuse in the same text ares by clicking on "Manage Files" icon.
-The files uploaded to the repository can be downloaded via the Download center.
+The first time a file is added, it is added from the usual repositories, for example, Upload a file.
+Afterward, the uploaded files become available for reuse in the same text area by clicking on the "Manage Files" icon.
+The files uploaded to the repository can be downloaded via the Download Center.
 The files remain in the repository until they are manually removed from it.
 If you just remove files from the text area of the editor, they will still remain in the repository and will therefore also be downloaded via a file download.
-It is therefore advisable to remove files that are no longer required not only from the text area, but also from the underlying repository.
+It is therefore advisable to remove files that are no longer required not only from the text area but also from the underlying repository.

 When you click on it, an equation editor opens.
 With the help of this editor, mathematical formulas can be created very easily without having to know TeX notation.

-If you click on it, an chemistry editora will open.
+If you click on it, the chemistry editor will open.
 With the help of this editor, chemical formulas can be created very easily without having to know TeX notation.